 <?php $testArray = array('a' => '1', 'b' => '2', 'c' =>'3', 'd' => 2); $pos = array_search(2, $testArray, true); var_dump($pos); //string(1) "d" ?>

 We add another value in the array, this time an integer 2.
 Also, we pass the strict parameter as true.
-PHP array_search Function will also validate the data types of parameters.
+The function will also validate the data types of parameters.
 Now, the value of at key ‘b’ is a string 2 and that at

 Example 4: Repeated Values